NanoGraf31415926535/Algorithms-with-Python/String_Matching_Algorithms/info.md

-**String Matching Algorithms**.
+# String Matching Algorithms

 These algorithms are designed to find occurrences of a specific pattern (a short string) within a larger text (a longer string).
 This is a fundamental problem in computer science with applications in text editors, search engines, bioinformatics (finding DNA sequences), network security (intrusion detection), and many other areas.

 Here's a breakdown of some common and important string matching algorithms: